nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Parameter typically refers to additional details that you need to provide in order to successfully execute a command.
 There can be **multiple** parameters for a single command, depending on the type of command that you wish to perform.
 A Parameter can be further divided into 2 components:

 * Prefix: Prefix refers to the starting few characters of a parameter (up till and including the `/`).
-These prefixes act as labels for you and for TutorAid to differentiate between various details that you add in a command.
+These prefixes act as labels for you and for TutorAid to differentiate between various details that you add in a command.<br><br>
   In the example above, `sn/` and `sp` help to distinguish between the _student name_ and the _student phone number_ respectively.

 * Argument: Argument refers to the sequence of character that follow immediately after the `/` and before the start of the next prefix (if any).
-They are the information that you pass into a command and act as values for Prefixes.
+They are the information that you pass into a command and act as values for Prefixes.<br><br>
   In the example above, `Matthew Judge` is the value for the _student name_.

 Putting together both the prefix and the argument, `sn/Matthew Judge` tells TutorAid that the name of the third student should updated to _Matthew Judge_.
 Similarly, `sp/91263740` tells TutorAid that the phone number of the third student should be updated to _91263740_.